Tim Lyons, Owner, ProFit Marketing Solutions

 They, too, pose a little bit of a problem because you need to find out more about them to close the deals.
 You need to know if they live or work in the general vicinity of your location.
 You need to be sure they can afford to become members and that they are able to make that determination on their own.
 And, you need to find out how soon they are ready to get started.
 So, some nurturing is needed for this level of lead as well, but not nearly as much as the first two.

 For our clients, we offer qualified leads via eBook downloads that captures names and emails.
-From there, we have created a nurturing email sequence that is tied in to a fitness challenge that will be running soon in our clients’ gyms.
+From there, we have created a nurturing email sequence that is tied in to a marketing for fitness challenge that will be running soon in our clients’ gyms.
 But, that’s definitely not the only way to get qualified leads.
 You can offer your own downloadable pdf’s about anything relating to your business as well as ensuring you are keeping your websites and company pages up-to-date to ensure interaction with potential clients and keep you top of their minds.

 Now, be honest…if you had a choice between following up on any of the leads above which would you choose?
 For me, it’s easy.
 None.
 I don’t want a lead.
 It doesn’t pay the bills.
 I want an actual living, breathing, paying client to visit my gym.
 A “warm body”.